 If you made a mistake in cutting the audio, you can use the UNDO function to cancel the last action.
+ATTENTION: the UNDO function can only delete the last action, it cannot go further back

 Also, in the Recorder you can use other two features that allows you to adjust the audio level of the imported file, that are Normalize and Change level.